With a ton of fast to adjust adjustable dumbbells out there, it can be confusing trying to sort out the best dumbbell for your training needs.

 The long handles of the Bowflex are not a deal stopper, but they will for at least a few weeks feel awkward to train with, and if you are paying $400+ for a set of bells, it’s something you shouldn’t have to put up with.

-Overall the Bowflex dumbbells are a capable set of bells, fast to adjust, easy to use, and built by a reputable company.
-I’ll admit the long handles are a bit of a put-off, but its something you come to expect with most of the dial select weight systems.
+Overall the Bowflex dumbbells are a capable set of dumbbells, fast to adjust, easy to use, and built by a reputable company.
+I’ll admit the long handles are a bit of a put-off, but its something you come to expect with most of the selct dial weight systems.

 To Sum Up

-While we’re used to NordicTrack making high-quality fitness equipment it seems surprisingly their take on an adjustable dumbbell is right up with the best.
+While we’re used to NordicTrack making high-quality fitness equipment it seems a surprise that their take on an adjustable dumbbell is right up with the best.
 These guys have done their market research and produced a design that’s not only compact but easy to adjust.

 Yes, 55lb isn’t heavy enough for the advanced lifters out there but for most us, the 55lb weight of each dumbbell should be enough.